Dkreick/AD2B/README.md

 # IMAGE PLACEHOLDER THEME

-#### Our Hero
+### Our Hero

 ![text](/Documents/Developer%20notes/GDD%20Images/MainMenuPreview.jpg)

+• The player can choose between four classes (Conscript, medic, mechanic and scout).
+Each one has a unique story to play.

+### Conscript

+• What are their motivations?

+• What is interesting about them?

+• How is the player going to be controlling them?

+• What are they going to do in the game?

+### Medic

+• What are their motivations?

+• What is interesting about them?

+• How is the player going to be controlling them?

+• What are they going to do in the game?

+### Mechanic

+• What are their motivations?

+• What is interesting about them?

+• How is the player going to be controlling them?

+• What are they going to do in the game?

+### Scout

-Who is the character you play?
-What are their motivations?
-What is interesting about them?
-How is the player going to be controlling them?
-What are they going to do in the game?
+• What are their motivations?

+• What is interesting about them?

+• How is the player going to be controlling them?

+• What are they going to do in the game?

 #### Our Villain